IgniteUI/igniteui-docfx/kr/components/bullet-graph.md

 ## Bullet Graph

-The Bullet Graph Component allows for a linear and concise view of measures compared against a scale.
+Test The Bullet Graph Component allows for a linear and concise view of measures compared against a scale.

 ### Demo